Skip to content

 2. Turbo Rim Blades

 Due to the segmented rim blade, the turbo rim blade has several characteristics in common.
 The anatomy of the blades is essentially the same, even if they appear to be very different.
-The turbo rim blade is divided into pieces for better heat transfer and contains relief holes.
+The turbo rim blade includes relief holes and is segmented for improved heat transfer.

 One of the key differences between the turbo rim and the segmented rim blades is how the turbo rim handles heat.
-Wet or dry running of the turbo rim is common because the grooves on the segmented rim blade provide for improved heat distribution, and the holes within the blade function similarly to an equivalent.
+The Turbo Rim can work well in both wet and dry conditions.
+The grooves on the segmented rim blade help distribute heat effectively.
+The holes in the blade also play a role in maintaining performance.
+This design ensures that the rim works reliably in various environments.

 The turbo rim can cut brick and concrete and functions very similarly to the segmented rim blade.
 The turbo rim can also cut thicker limestone materials, unlike the segmented rim.
 Compared to movies with segmented rims, which have broken inside the rim, this one is crisp and clean-framed.